2025 Calendar in the Store. Spring Newsletter posted under NEWS. To receive a newsletter, please send a note to [email protected]

-NGRR is a non-profit, all-volunteer organization, whose mission is to rescue and place adoptable Golden Retrievers in Northern California in safe, loving homes, thereby improving the lives of both the dog and the adoption household.
+NORCALGOLDEN RETRIEVER RESCUE is a nonprofit, all-volunteer organization whose mission is to rescue and place adoptable Golden Retrievers in Northern California in safe, loving homes, thereby improving the lives of both the dog and the adoption household.

 We are happy to accept Golden Mixes and bonded pairs that include at least one Golden Retriever into our care and placement process.

-We operate from Fresno to the Oregon border and in the Lake Tahoe/Reno area.
+We operate from San Luis Obispo to the Oregon border and Western Nevada (Lake Tahoe/Reno areas).

 We offer placement services for owners who need to give up their dogs because of changing life circumstances such as relocation, financial hardship, divorce, allergies, illness, or death.
 We offer them an alternative to taking their pets to an animal shelter or humane society.
 We also rescue abandoned, neglected, and abused Golden Retrievers.
 Depending on the economy, roughly 100 to 150 dogs per year find a haven when they find us.